Skip to Content

 Cognition is the mental action or process of acquiring knowledge and understanding through thought, experience, and the senses.
 Simply put, cognitive psychology studies how people think.

-It looks at ways to improve attention, learn new information faster, understand the text more quickly, memorize faster, etc. in an effort to improve problem-solving ability throughout life.
+It looks at ways to improve attention, learn new information faster, understand the text more quickly, memorize faster, etc., in an effort to improve problem-solving ability throughout life.

-Cognitive psychologists also study language acquisition, reasoning skills, decision making, memory storage and retrieval (including eyewitness testimony), sensory perception, imagination, and creativity.
+Cognitive psychologists also study language acquisition, reasoning skills, decision-making, memory storage and retrieval (including eyewitness testimony), sensory perception, imagination, and creativity.

-There are a lot of subfields within cognitive psychology including: developmental (how cognition changes over time), social (how cognition interacts with other people), and experimental (studying cognition by conducting experiments).
+There are a lot of subfields within cognitive psychology, including developmental (how cognition changes over time), social (how cognition interacts with other people), and experimental (studying cognition by conducting experiments).

 How Do They Relate to Personality Theory?

-Psychologists come from many different backgrounds and subfields, but nearly all recognize that personality comes from both nature (our genes) and nurture (the environment).
+Psychologists come from many different backgrounds and subfields, but nearly all recognize that personality comes from nature (our genes) and nurture (the environment).

 In other words, social and cognitive psychologists study two very different parts of what makes us who we are.